Disney World Restaurant Discounts & Coupons

 If you will have a car (or are willing to pay for a taxi), there are plenty of supermarkets near Walt Disney World — click here to see more information.
 Taxis are expensive, so it’s a better deal just to pay the inflated resort prices if you only need a few items.

-If you won’t have a car while on vacation — or you just don’t want to spend your vacation in the supermarket — there are two companies in the Orlando area that will do your shopping for you and deliver the groceries to your hotel.
+If you won’t have a car while on vacation — or you just don’t want to spend your vacation in the supermarket — there are two companies we can recommend in the Orlando area that will do your shopping for you and deliver the groceries to your hotel.
 They are Garden Grocer and WeGoShop.
-I have had positive reader reports about both companies.
+We have used Garden Grocer and have had positive reader reports about WeGoShop.
 If you plan to buy a substantial number of grocery items during your stay, using one of the shopping services will probably save you money compared with buying food from your hotel’s convenience store.

 - Please note: the Swan/Dolphin hotels will no longer accept grocery deliveries.
 Thanks to Keith H for info.